Healthy homes

 It is important to match your induction cooktop with a rangehood suited to the amount of cooking you will do in the kitchen.
 Choose a rangehood that has the largest filter area possible and has an extraction rate over 800m3/hr

 We recommend our Flow-in product range which are a combination of downdrafts and induction cooktops in a single unit.
 Cooking odours are suctioned directly downwards from the hob into the extractor hood.
 Our 3416 & 3417 models come complete with remote motors so they are quiet to run, but powerful enough to remove any condensation build up.
-Alternatively, our IK79.6 (60cm) or IK79.9 (90cm) power packs have a large extraction rate of 950m3/hr.
-They have a detatchable motor which can be placed up to 6 meters away – allowing for cupboards above the cooktop.
+Alternatively, our IK79.9 (90cm) power packs have a large extraction rate of 950m3/hr.
+They have a detachable motor which can be placed up to 1-2 meters away – allowing for cupboards above the cooktop.

 Being food safe is also extremely important for a healthy home.
 Foodborne illness, or food poisoning, strikes about 200,000 New Zealanders every year*.
 Hot foods must be stored above 63°C to prevent excessive growth of bacteria.
 Kleenmaid induction cooktops have a built in function that will keep food at ‘food safe’ temperatures of 70°C which is easily above the recommended 63°C safe food temperature.